-In February of this year, two SMART-Plant demonstration systems installed at the Carbonera Water Resource Recovery Facility (WRRF) were officially inaugurated in the Province of Treviso, Italy, in the presence of officials from the European Commission and the Ministry of the Environment.
+At the Carbonera Water Resource Recovery Facility (WRRF), the Salsnes Filter system is installed as part of a SMART-Plant demonstration system that was officially inaugurated February of 2018 in the Province of Treviso, Italy, in the presence of officials from the European Commission and the Ministry of the Environment.
 Over 180 participants attended the event, which included a workshop and a Facility tour.

 Becoming a Water Resource Recovery Facility